Frequently Asked Questions

 -

 Many women are unsure whether their symptoms are related to the pelvic floor or if physical therapy can help.
-If you are unsure where to start, you are welcome to schedule a brief complimentary consultation to discuss your concerns and determine the best next steps for your care.
+If you are unsure where to start, you are welcome to send a text or email to schedule a brief 5 to 10 minute complimentary consultation to discuss your concerns and determine the best next steps for your care.

 -